wp-plugins/bestbooks/readme.txt

 We make honorable mention to anyone who helps make Mavis HTTPS to HTTP Redirect a better plugin!

 == Contact ==

+Support is provided at http://support.phkcorp.com.
+Please request membership in the "Bestbooks" forum.

 Please contact phkcorp2005@gmail.com or visit www.phkcorp.com?do=wordpress with questions, comments, or requests.